-Candidates seeking an Illinois teaching license must apply on-line for the license after the student teaching semester.
+Candidates seeking an Illinois professional educator license must apply online for the license after the student teaching semester.

-Any candidate seeking a teaching license must pass the following State-mandated licensure tests:
+Any candidate seeking a teaching license must pass the following State-mandated licensure assessments:

-- Illinois Licensure Basic Skills Test is required for admission into the Teacher Education Program.
+- Illinois Licensure Test of Academic Proficiency or an ACT Plus Writing composite score of 22 is required for admission into the Teacher Education Program.